app-alex/password-manager/README.md

 # PasswordManager
 Simple password manager created with Python, GUI with tkinter.
-Data is stored locally in a JSON file.
+Data is encrypted and stored locally in a JSON file.

 ## Technologies
 * Python 3.9.7